dr-yst/org-x/dev-docs/activeContext.md

 ## Current Work Focus

-The current project priority is implementing the backend org-mode parsing functionality.
-We've completed the basic headline hierarchy processing and content extraction, further enhanced the data model implementation, and improved the organization and maintainability of the code.
-Most recently, we've implemented a new OrgTitle structure to better represent headline titles and their associated metadata, enhanced property handling to properly extract properties from headlines, and implemented orgize::ParseConfig to better handle custom TODO keywords from org files.
+The current project priority is implementing the frontend UI design with the new multi-view/tab/filter/sort/group capabilities.
+We've completed the basic headline hierarchy processing and content extraction in the backend, and now we're focusing on creating a flexible and powerful UI that allows users to customize their views, filters, sorting criteria, and grouping options.

 ### Tasks in Progress
 - ✅ Basic implementation of org-mode parsing using the Orgize library